axelkjonsberg/Azure-UserFlow-Helpers/UserFlow.Helpers/README.md

 Helpers for Microsoft Entra External ID custom authentication extensions and Azure AD B2C API Connectors.

-## ⚠️ THIS PACKAGE IS IN PREVIEW STATE; EXPECT IT TO CHANGE

----

 ## This package helps with:

 * **External ID custom authentication extensions**: Produce the documented `data` envelope with `@odata.type` action items for **Start** and **Submit** events.